mrdbrg/React/React Practice/Udemy/React Bootcamp /03-State/updating-existing-state/README.md

-# setState callback from
+# setState callback form and Abstracting state updates

-## ABSTRACTING STATE UPDATES
 ### Implementing Functional State has the following advantages:

 - It's easier to test with a plain function.